-This relates to where we are now.
-The developers Crest Nicholson are ignoring their sustainability responsibilities having decided to fell 100 mature trees and remove The Bethnal Green Mulberry Tree, which is a veteran tree, thus creating a tragedy for the grade II listed building.
+The developers Crest Nicholson wanted to ignore their sustainability responsibilities having decided to fell 100 mature trees and remove The Bethnal Green Mulberry Tree, which is a veteran tree, thus creating a tragedy for the grade II listed building.

 The Bethnal Green Mulberry Tree is classified as a veteran tree in a conservation area.
 Currently the law states that a veteran tree cannot be disturbed except in wholly exceptional circumstances.

-Tower Hamlets have said they will move the veteran tree elsewhere, although its new site is not yet known.
-However, there is no guarantee that such an old tree would survive and even the council will not be able to offer one.
+Tower Hamlets wanted to move the veteran tree elsewhere but there was no guarantee that such an old tree would survive and even the council was not able to offer one.

 Comment by The East London Garden Society